Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 Winner: Social Catfish

-When the job is "is this person real?" rather than "show me every public record tied to this human," Social Catfish is the better fit.
+If the job is “is this person real?” instead of “show me every public record,” Social Catfish is the better fit.

-Its homepage says it supports name, phone, email, photo, username, or address, scans 200+ trusted sources, and is used for online dating safety, background verification, and reconnecting with people.
+The product page is pretty explicit.
+It supports name, phone, email, photo, username, or address, says it scans 200+ trusted sources, and positions itself around online dating safety, background verification, and reconnecting with people.

 Best deep-record pick